-Weather targeting uses the same IP resolution and technical methods, but automatically by comparing shopper's approximate location to the nearest possible weather station and its weather data, which is commonly at least within 50km / 30mi radius.
+Weather targeting uses the same IP resolution and technical methods, but by automatically comparing shopper's approximate location to the nearest possible weather station and its weather data, which is commonly at least within 50km / 30mi radius and often closer.

 In the segment creation locations are represented hierarchically:

 Country / region, province or state / city, municipality or commune / district

 Area higher in the hierarchy has higher likeliness to include all shoppers from the area, whereas smaller area is least accurate.

 Due to the nature of how IP addresses work, how these are assigned by ISPs, and how the geo-resolving process works, some IP addresses (as shopper locations) are not necessarily precisely resolved to the given location.
 By default, the resolution accuracy proportionally depends on geographical location's size and Internet population in the area.